tryscer/flock/flock-music.md

 The man issues a grimy, gravelly, off-tune, "It's nobody's fault but mine!" into the microphone, almost knocking back Ruth with its force.
 The crowd erupts.
 In the dim light coming from the stage I can see his eyes are red.
 Ruth walks on, every now and then thrusting the microphone into somebody's face; in the distance I see her as she sings,

-*(If I choose which path to walk...)*
+*(If I choose my path to walk...)*

-And a young man's voice shouting into the microphone, enthusiastic and off key, "Nobody's fault but mine!"
+And a young man's voice shouting into the microphone, enthusiastic and off-key and familiar, "Nobody's faaaaaault but minnnne!"
 I look and see Barry holding on to Ruth's microphone, red-faced.
 Tim is clasping him on the shoulder as the crowd cheers.
 ​	Ruth is walking back now, towards the stage.
 ​	I wonder what my own voice would sound like, bouncing off the many ears in the room.
 As Ruth nears me I stand tall in the middle of the empty path she left behind her.
 Ruth looks me in the eye and nods.
 She's standing right in front of me.
 Her eyes seem to scan me from top to bottom.
 My heart beats and for a moment it seems the music coming from the stage dies down.
 It's only Ruth and me in the dim light, and she sings, very close to me,

-*()*
+*(If I dance all by myself...)*

+She puts her microphone to my face, her face a mask of expectation.
+I see the microphone cable snaking behind her, a long black line reaching all the way back to the stage.
+I breathe in, fully prepared to say it's all my fault that I'm over here dancing alone, without my Cindy.
+Then I think of Cindy going limp in my arms, signaling she's still leaving.
+Then I think of Cindy's face in the car, imploring Barry to listen, to hear that she can't breathe at home.
+​	I sing into the microphone, "It's nobody's fault!"
+​	Ruth's face changes.
+She giggles.
+Then she laughs, a hearty laugh.
+Then the audience laughs.
+My face grows hot.
+Then the audience cheers.
+Someone from far back yells, "You tell 'em, sis!" and Ruth takes the microphone and ad-libs, "Damn right it's nobody's fault!" and the players on stage burst into a complicated, energetic riff...
+Ruth makes her way back to the stage and the crowd chants to the music,

+*(Nobody's fault!
+Nobody's fault!)*

+Strangers around me give me sympathetic looks.
+Some girl I don't know is hugging me.
+I have found momentary stardom.